 How about we lighten things up for you a little.

-I know one of the most powerful ways to uplift your mood is to listen to high vibe music, so I got this crazy idea to give you a Winter Playlist, which I’ve posted below.
+I know one of the most powerful ways to uplift your mood is to listen to high vibe music, so I made a Winter Playlist, which I’ve posted below, along with some tips to get you through the winter.

 3 Hot Tips on How to Work with Winter Energies

-1. Allow yourself to slow down, but remember that slowing down does not have to mean feeling depressed.
+1. Allow yourself to slow down, but remember that slowing down is not the same thing as depression.
+If you have depression or S.A.D., seek out support.
 Find ways to light yourself up on all levels.
 Turn on extra light indoors.
 Do things that make you smile.
 Be in the company of people who make you laugh.
 Listen to music that inspires you and lifts you up (your playlist is below).

-2. Take a really good look at some snowflakes.
+2. Take a really good look at some snowflakes when it snows.
 If you don’t get snow where you live, search online.
-They are incredibly beautiful and intricate, and completely unique, each one.
+Snowflakes are incredibly beautiful and intricate, and completely unique, each one.
 Sometimes I just stand in a snowfall and say thank you to the snow as it falls, while I choose a few snowflakes on my coat to gaze at with appreciation.
+One winter I kept a smoothie container full of snow for a while!
+I’d open it and take some snow out in my hand just to see the snowflakes and feel them melt on me.

 3. Get creative!
-Winter is the perfect natural time to work/play on creative projects.
-Even just some journaling or doodling can help you lift your energy and get into more of a creative space, which ignited your inner fire.
+Winter is the perfect natural time for creative projects.
+Even just some journaling or doodling can help you lift your energy and get into more of a creative space, which ignites your inner fire.

 Your Winter Playlist: